 Types of Shuttle Operator Jobs

 - Buggy Driver

-In the United States, there were 1,500 jobs for Mine Shuttle Car Operator in 2016.
+In 2016, there was an estimated number of 1,500 jobs in the United States for Mine Shuttle Car Operator.
 There is little to no growth in job opportunities for Mine Shuttle Car Operator.
-The BLS estimates 100 yearly job openings in this field.
+There will be an estimated 100 positions for Shuttle Operator per year.

 The states with the most job growth for Shuttle Operator are Colorado, Nebraska, and West Virginia.
 Watch out if you plan on working in Kentucky, Alabama, or Indiana.
 These states have the worst job growth for this type of profession.

 Do Mine Shuttle Car Operators Make A Lot Of Money?

 The salary for Mine Shuttle Car Operators ranges between about $44,030 and $66,270 a year.